WilberCode/gitflowph/readme.md

-A boilerplate for WordPress theme development
+A boilerplate for Wordpress theme development
 ---------------------------------------------